winstar/nextjs-nft-marketplace-moralis/README.md

 > [!IMPORTANT]
 > A lot of the codebase here no longer works due to Moralis closing down their backend servers.
-> We are building a new full-stack course on [Cyfrin Updraft](https://updraft.cyfrin.io/) this year, stay tuned!
+> Pls contact me, stay tuned!

 - [Full-Stack Setup](#full-stack-setup)